evedes/evedes/README.md

 - 🏆 freeCodeCamp Top Contributor 2018
 - 🚸 Mentor and Career Change expert

+CTO and Co-Founder of [Zarta](https://www.getzarta.com), "automating the grunt work of documentation"

 ## About

 I build systems that solve real problems—and lead the teams that bring them to life.